Warning: this process is not for the faint at heart.

 But I’m not just sharing a headline and a link– I go in and edit each one of those shares slightly to fit the audience on each platform.

-At Weal Media we’ve done extensive research about when and how often to reshare content after it’s first published.
+I’ve done extensive research about when and how often to reshare content after it’s first published.
 With this in mind, I use a combination of CoSchedule and Buffer to schedule out about a month’s worth of shares for the blog post.

 That might seem like a lot to some people, but I’m not sharing the post every day.